 It’s time to make yourself accountable.
 Whatever you come up with in the previous two steps, now is when you declare to yourself your course of action.
 Find a spot on the calendar when you will check the status of your path.

 Motivate yourself along the way and try not to over-commit.
-That would make you deal with lot of frustration.
+That would make you deal with a lot of frustration.

 What works for me is to write the outcomes of my self-conversations everywhere (on my mobile phone, or a paper stuck to my wardrobe… you name it).
-Reading it them time by time reminds me of my decisions and to consider if it is time to revise them.
+Reading them time by time reminds me of my decisions and to consider if it is time to revise them.

 I hope you found all this interesting, but I’ll be more than happy if it would reveal useful as well.